renandelmonico/value-objects/README.md

 ## Pull Requests

-Before you submit a Pull Request you must run the unit and mutation tests.
+Before you submit a Pull Request you must run the unit and mutation tests and check if the coverage is 100%.

 ### How?

-There are two commands in Makefile (`test-unit` and `test-mutation`).
-You must run both commands.
+There are three commands in Makefile (`test-unit`, `test-mutation` and `test-coverage`).
+You must run this commands.

 > Please, rate this lib ❤️ and give stars ⭐